greySynapse/gsD.CS/README.md

 <h1>RCS Additions To Room</h1>
-Made by greySynapse and donvoo!
+Made by donvoo and greySynapse.

 <h1>List of Things To Add</h1>
 <li>